ABOUT THE OFIS MENTORSHIP PROGRAM

 Earn a $1,500 honorarium.

-We accept mentors from all Universities in the U.S. Be a trailblazer and have your school represented in the OFIS program!
+We accept mentors from all universities in the U.S. Be a trailblazer, and represent your school in OFIS!

 Universities that previous OFIS Mentors have attended.